ojm-it/modddels_1/modddels_annotations/README.md

 ### Fields getters

-Unlike a normal Entity, the GeneralEntity hides its modddels inside `ValidEntity` and `InvalidEntity`, so you can only access them after calling the "mapValidity" method (or other map methods).
+Unlike a SimpleEntity, the GeneralEntity hides its modddels inside `ValidEntity` and `InvalidEntity`, so you can only access them after calling the "mapValidity" method (or other map methods).

 For example :